Chapter 51

 Chapter Explanation

 All things in the world are generated by Dao.
 Yet Dao's generation of things cannot be seen.
 When Dao stirs, it becomes De.
 De endows the myriad beings with their natures and generates all the various kinds.
 It further borrows the qi of yin and yang to give them form.
 Following the natural momentum of things, they grow to completion.
 For this reason, the myriad beings all revere Dao and prize De.
-The reverence for Dao, the preciousness of De — no one has ever conferred rank or title upon them, yet they are naturally and of their own accord revered and prized.
+The reverence for Dao, the preciousness of De — no one has ever conferred rank or title upon them, yet naturally, of themselves, they are revered and prized.

 Therefore Dao gives life to the myriad beings, and De nurtures them.
 It further rears and fosters them, brings them to stand and brings them to ripeness, sustains and shelters them.
-And yet Dao gives life to the myriad beings without regarding it as its own achievement; it acts to cultivate the myriad beings without relying on its labors; it rears the myriad beings without serving as their master.
+And yet Dao gives life to the myriad beings without claiming it as its own; it acts to cultivate the myriad beings without leaning upon its works; it rears the myriad beings without lording over them.
 This is called the most profoundly far-reaching De.

 Discourse

 The myriad beings are all generated by Dao and nurtured by De.
-Though human beings are the most sentient of the myriad beings, they are still one member among them.
-The life that human beings are born into and nourished by is nothing other than Dao and De.
-Since human beings are generated and nourished by Dao and De, they need only revere Dao and prize De — why must they value life alone?
+Though human beings are the most sentient among the myriad beings, they remain but one member of that company.
+The life that human beings receive and are nourished by is nothing other than Dao and De.
+Since we are generated and nourished by Dao and De, we need only revere Dao and hold De precious — why must we cling to life alone?

-People value life for no other reason than their wish to be honored in the world.
+People cling to life for no other reason than their wish to be honored in the world.
 But they do not realize that worldly honor is not truly honorable.
 What Zhao Meng ennobles, Zhao Meng can debase.
-How much better to revere Dao and prize De, bestowing De upon others, so that people naturally honor you.
-And though people honor you, you do not claim credit and do not presume upon your De, so that people can neither ennoble you nor debase you.
+How much better to revere Dao and hold De precious, bestowing De upon others, so that people naturally honor you.
+And though people honor you, you lay no claim to it and do not lean upon your De, so that no one can ennoble you or debase you.
 Only then can one be honored forever.

 No comments to display